 Gerard Michel - Mr. Michel joined Vericel in June of 2014 with over 25 years of experience in the pharmaceutical industry across multiple functional areas.
 He has considerable experience in business development, raising capital and executing successful financial transactions.
 Mr. Michel was formerly chief financial officer and vice president, corporate development of Biodel Inc. from November 2007 to May 2014, where he oversaw strategic development, fundraising and capital structure management, marketing efforts, investor relations, and financial reporting and internal controls.
-Prior to his role at Biodel, from August 2002 to November 2007, Mr. Michel served as chief financial officer and vice president of corporate development of NPS Pharmaceuticals Inc., where he led the first syndicated royalty monetization.
+Prior to his role at Biodel, from August 2002 to November 2007, Mr. Michel served as chief financial officer and vice president of corporate development of NPS Pharmaceuticals Inc, where he led the first syndicated royalty monetization.
 Prior to that, Mr. Michel was a Principal at Booz Allen Hamilton Inc. and also held a variety of commercial roles at both Lederle Labs and Wyeth Labs.
 Mr. Michel holds an M.S. in Microbiology from the University of Rochester School of Medicine, an M.B.A. from the Simon School of Business, and a B.S. in both Biology and Geology from the University of Rochester.

-Ross Tubo, PhD - Dr. Tubo joined Vericel in April 2014 with more than twenty years of experience in cell therapy, regenerative medicine, and stem cell biology.
+Ross Tubo, PhD-Dr. Tubo joined Vericel in April 2014 with more than twenty years of experience in cell therapy, regenerative medicine, and stem cell biology.
 Prior to joining Vericel, Dr. Tubo served as a Principal of Research Translation, LLC from November 2010 to March 2014.
-Dr. Tubo was a pioneer in the research, development, and commercialization of the first FDA-approved autologous cell therapy for articular cartilage repair, Carticel.
-As Vice President of Stem Cell and Chemokine Biology for Genzyme Corporation, a position he held from 1998 to 2010, he developed a world-class research organization designed to understand the underlying cell and molecular mechanism(s) of action of MSCs in autoimmune disease and cancer.
+Dr. Tubo was a pioneer in the research, development, and commercialization of the first autologous cell therapy for articular cartilage repair, known as Carticel.
+As Vice President of Stem Cell and Chemokine Biology for Genzyme Corporation, a position he held from 1998 to 2010, he developed a world-class research organization designed to understand the underlying cell and molecular mechanism(s) of action of mesenchymal stem cells (MSCs) in autoimmune disease and cancer.
 These efforts led to the identification of specific therapeutic targets for treatment of these diseases.
 He holds a Ph.D. in Cell and Molecular Biology from the State University of New York at Buffalo and completed post-doctoral studies at Harvard Medical School.
-In January 2017, Dr. Tubo retired as Chief Scientific Officer but will remain as a consultant in various capacities.